chef-cft/chef-examples/examples/ChefPolicyfileWorkflow.md

     No policies named 'test-policy' are associated with a policy group
     ```
     Nothing there, makes sense, so far so good.
-* Now let's push to our first policy group (the assumption is we've built a
+1. Now let's push to our first policy group (the assumption is we've built a
     policy locally and tested, and are just following the process outline in this
     document to push).
     ```
     chef push-archive unstable output/test-policy-818a653aea9d6eed8073d17305ad3f4b33edb5b1ed7cd53415863c2b38a72309.tgz
     Uploading policy test-policy (818a653aea) to policy group unstable Using    test-policy 0.1.0 (24c3c452)
     ```
-* OK, now the Policy exists in the first Policy Group, what happens when I do a
+1. Now the Policy exists in the first Policy Group, what happens when I do a
-  `chef show-policy` now?
+   `chef show-policy`?
     ```
     chef show-policy test-policy
     test-policy